linusjf/RIAY/HOWTO.md

 ```
 2. Add commands to the `commands.txt` file.

-The commands available are:
+Available commands:
 - addvideo
 - genmonth
 - lintall
 - genvidmd
+- stitch
+- gentoc

-For simplicity and consistency, the commands are the command line equivalents above.
-They are wrappers around the existing
+For simplicity and consistency, the commands wrap their command line equivalents.
-command line scripts.

 3. Execute the commands.py script.
 ```
 ./commands.py
 ```
-This will execute the commands in the `commands.txt` file.

-Commands are executed in sequence as placed in the file `commands.txt`.
-If any command fails, the program outputs an error message for that command and the subsequent commands (if any) are executed.
+This executes the commands in order as placed in the `commands.txt`.
+If any command fails, the program outputs an error message for that command and executes all following commands.

-4. Sample commands.txt
+4. Example `commands.txt` file
 ```
-# Sample commands
+# example commands
-addvideo "abc123456" "Sample video" # add sample video genmonth 01 2025 # generate markdown for month January, 2025
+addvideo "abc123456" "Example video" # add example video genmonth 01 2025 # generate markdown for month January, 2025
-genvidmd "abc123456" "Sample video" "February/jpgs/samplevideo.jpg" # generate markdown for video including jpeg image lintall # lint all the markdown files
+genvidmd "abc123456" "Example video" "February/jpgs/examplevideo.jpg" # generate markdown for video including jpeg image lintall # lint all the markdown files
 ```

-Everything after the `#` symbol is a comment and ignored by the program.
+The program ignores anything after the `#` symbol.